bartonlp/site-class/examples/EXAMPLES.md

 DocumentRoot (look at /etc/apache2/sites-enabled/000-default.conf the default site configuration file).

-The following examples are provided:
+The following examples are provided.

+The first examples either 'require_once' the SiteClass.class.php or the siteautoload.class.php via '../vendor/bartonlp/site-class/includes/'.

 1. <a href="test1.php">test1.php</a>
 2. <a href="test2.php">test2.php</a>